Skip to main content

 See Get started with Make kits to learn about generating guidelines for your Make kits.

-For best practices, see Write design system guidelines for Make kits in our developer documentation for best practices.
+For best practices, see Write design system guidelines for Make kits.

 Troubleshooting